Dennis Kelly (American football): Philadelphia Eagles (second stint)

 On July 19, 2023, Kelly signed a one-year contract with the Eagles.
-He was released on August 27, 2023, as part of final roster cuts before the start of the 2023 season.
+He was released on August 27 as part of final roster cuts.

 New York Jets

 On October 11, 2023, Kelly was signed to the New York Jets practice squad.
-On October 31, Kelly was signed to the Jets' active roster.
-He was released on November 22.
+On October 31, he was signed to the active roster.
+Kelly was released on November 22.

 Personal life

-Kelly is married to his wife Jerianna, and they have three daughters, Eden, Isla and Emilia.
+Kelly is married to his wife Jerianna, and they have three daughters: Eden, Isla, and Emilia.
 They have two dogs, Harley and Freddy.
-In 2019, he earned an MBA from the Kelley School of Business at Indiana University.
+In 2019, Kelly earned an MBA from the Kelley School of Business at Indiana University.

-Dennis' brother is NFL coach Tim Kelly.
+Kelly's brother is NFL coach Tim Kelly.